 Some public registers are available on-line.
 They are updated at least every three months.
 If you have any queries regarding the registers please contact the Licensing Team.

-The next meeting is scheduled for Tuesday 20 March 2018.
-Details about the Terms of Reference for the Taxi Licensing Trade Meetings
+The next meeting will be arranged after the local elections in May.
+Details about the Terms of Reference for the Taxi Licensing Trade Meetings and the agenda will be here when it is available.

 |Monday||9.00am to 12.45pm|